nayeesa/ml_assignment/problem_s_2/README.md

-# Problem Set 02 — Bank Marketing Prediction Using Logistic Regression
+# Bank Marketing Prediction using Logistic Regression

-## 1. Problem Statement

-The objective of this problem is to build a machine learning model that predicts whether a customer will subscribe to a term deposit based on information collected during a bank marketing campaign.

-The target variable is `y`, which contains two possible outcomes:

-* `yes` — the customer subscribed to a term deposit
-* `no` — the customer did not subscribe

-A Logistic Regression model is used to perform this binary classification task.

----

-## 2. Objective
+## Objective

-The main objectives are to:

-1. Load and explore the Bank Marketing dataset.
-2. Perform basic data inspection and preprocessing.
-3. Separate the input features from the target variable.
-4. Encode categorical variables.
-5. Scale numerical variables.
-6. Train a Logistic Regression classification model.
-7. Evaluate the model using multiple classification metrics.
-8. Analyze the model's strengths and limitations.

----
+first have to load and explore the Bank Marketing dataset.
+Performing basic data inspection and preprocessing while separate the input features from the target variable.
+Encode the categorical variables and scale numerical variables.
+Train a Logistic Regression classification model and evaluate the model using multiple classification metrics.finally Analyze the model's strengths and limitations.

-## 3. Dataset
+## Dataset

 The dataset used is the **Bank Marketing dataset**.
 It contains information about customers contacted during a bank marketing campaign.
 The dataset contains:
 * **45,211 records**
 * **17 columns**